integralads/dependency-deep-scan-utilities/README.md

 ./get-unarchived-repositories.sh --after 1y
 ```

-Upload `log4j-core-versions.csv` to your favorite spreadsheet software and start
+Upload `scanned-versions.csv` to your favorite spreadsheet software and start
 a coordinated approach to fixing log4j issues in your organization.

 # How to update your CSV by rerunning scans